joebywan/joebywan.github.io/_posts/2022-4-9-Troubleshooting-Fear-is-the-mind-killer.md

 title: Fear is the mind killer!
 ---

+This is an little thing I've written previously, but I wanted to put it up here.
+I'm not immune to it, but I feel that talking about it more helps people be more conscious and acknowledge it while not being controlled by it.

 It roots you in place, where you don't want to be, regardless of if you already know that taking a step will be better for you.

 ![Fear is the mind killer]({{ site.baseurl }}/images/fearIsTheMindKiller.jpeg)